 The Compensation Committee periodically retains an independent compensation consulting firm to provide advisory services concerning our executive compensation programs.
-Radford, which is part of the Reward Solutions practice at Aon, assisted the Compensation Committee by providing the following services in 2019:
+In 2020, Radford assisted the Compensation Committee by providing the following services:

-- Competitive benchmarking and market data analysis, including data used for reviewing the compensation of our CEO, Chief Financial Officer and other members of our executive management team; - Reviewed and advised on certain materials provided to the Compensation Committee for discussion and approval; and - Participated in certain of the Compensation Committee's meetings in 2019.
+- Competitive benchmarking of peer groups and market data analysis, including data used for reviewing the compensation of our CEO, CFO, the other NEOs and other members of our executive management team; - Reviewing and advising on certain materials provided to the Compensation Committee for discussion and approval; and - Participating in certain of the Compensation Committee's meetings in 2020.

-The members of the Radford team provide data and advice to the Compensation Committee and other than providing data as mentioned below, the Radford team does not provide any other services.
-Radford follows internal guidelines and practices to guard against any conflict of interest and to ensure the objectivity of its advice.
-Radford follows internal guidelines and practices to guard against any conflict of interest and to ensure the objectivity of its advice.
-The Compensation Committee analyzed whether the work of Radford as a compensation consultant raised any conflict of interest and, based on its analysis, determined that the work of Radford and the individual compensation advisors employed by Radford does not create any conflict of interest.
+The members of the Radford team provide data and advice to the Compensation Committee.
+Other than providing the information identified above, the Radford team does not provide any other services unless specifically requested by the Compensation Committee.
+Radford follows its internal guidelines and practices to guard against any conflict of interest and to ensure the objectivity of its advice.
+The Compensation Committee analyzed (pursuant to SEC and Nasdaq listing rules) whether Radford was independent and whether the work of Radford as a compensation consultant raised any conflict of interest.
+Based on its analysis, the Committee determined that Radford was independent and that the work of Radford and the individual compensation advisors employed by Radford does not create any conflict of interest.